cosmospkg/cosmos-docs/docs/index.md

 Welcome to the official documentation for **Cosmos** — a minimal, musl-first, static binary package management system for people who want their OS to survive without Bash, Python, or curl.

-This documentation is structured to cover everything from core concepts to philosophy, CLI usage, system bootstrapping, and how to maintain your own galaxies without summoning `libgit2`.
+This documentation covers core concepts, architecture, CLI usage, Nova scripting, system bootstrapping, and how to maintain your own galaxies—without summoning `libgit2`.

 ---